JoshCNelson/JoshCNelson.github.io/index.md

 title: About Me
 ---

 Hello!
 I'm a software engineer with a management background from Portland State University.
-I have over 2 years of programming experience working with technologies such as React, Node, Rails, and Backbone.
 I enjoy tackling challenging problems and working with others to build robust systems.

 For an example of my work, check out my latest project, <a href="http://plinkojs.com">Plinko.js</a>.